Kotohiragu Shrine 金刀比羅宮

 Kotohiragu Shrine is dedicated to sea navigation and fishing

-Alternatively, Kotohiragu Shrine can be reached by taking the Kotohira Line from Takamatsu Chikko Station (60 minutes).
-The shrine is then a further five minutes by car from Kotoden Kotohira Station.
+Alternatively, Kotohiragu Shrine can be reached by taking the Kotoden Kotohira Line from Takamatsu Chikko Station (60 minutes).
+From Kotoden Kotohira Station, it is an 8-minute walk to the start of the stone steps.

 There are many souvenir shops, cafes, teahouses and udon noodle restaurants located in the area around the shrine.

 The main shrine is dedicated to the gods of agriculture, livestock, medicine, and marine safety.
-Be sure to check out the paintings on the shrine's ceiling before you leave.
+If you look inside the main hall, you can see the paintings on the ceiling from an angle.
+Be sure to take a look.

-From here visitors can choose to climb an additional 583 steps to the inner shrine or descend back to the town.
+From here visitors can choose to climb an additional 583 steps to the inner shrine or descend the stone staircase back to the town.

-After climbing all those steps, treat yourself to a soak at the Konpira hot springs back in the town of Kotohira .
+After climbing the stone steps, treat yourself to a soak at the Konpira hot springs back in the town of Kotohira .